Derek Barnett: Houston Texans

 On November 27, 2023, Barnett was claimed off waivers by the Houston Texans.
 In the 2023 season, he started four games and appeared in six games for the Texans.
 He recorded 2.5 sacks and a pass defended for the team.
 In the Wild Card Round of the playoffs, Barnett had a sack in the victory over the Browns.

 Barnett re-signed with the Texans on April 1, 2024.
 On November 18, in a 34–10 road victory over the Dallas Cowboys, Barnett sacked quarterback Cooper Rush and forced a fumble, which was recovered by Cowboys offensive lineman Tyler Guyton, who then fumbled again after being hit by Texans safety Jalen Pitre.
 Barnett recovered this second fumble and returned it for a 28-yard touchdown.
 In Week 18 against the Titans, he had a 36-yard fumble return for a touchdown.
 In the 2024 season, Barnett finished with five sacks, 26 tackles, two forced fumbles, two fumble recoveries, and two defensive touchdowns.

 On March 10, 2025, Barnett re-signed with the Texans on a one-year, $5 million contract.
+In the 2025 season, Barnett finished with five sacks and 21 total tackles (13 solo).

+Cleveland Browns

+On August 23, 2026, Barnett signed with the Cleveland Browns.